 Coaches Evaluations.
 Participating head coaches will be asked to evaluate the umpires that worked each of their games shortly after the completion of that game.
-Those evaluations will take place online at <a href="https://plus.refquest.com/form/PqVV0af]c]c5UZROfS6x/Z28kzfrFVhQqt9yJihB1.
+Those evaluations will take place online at https://plus.refquest.com/form/PqVV0afJcJc5UZROfS6x/3wWhhCH72F30pK33QVcI.

 The NCAA site representatives will email each participating head coach the link to the online umpire evaluation form immediately following each game.
 The evaluation should be completed no later than 24 hours after the completion of the game.